A Change From Gilead

 Gilead is in discussions with some of the world’s leading chemical and pharmaceutical manufacturing companies about their ability, under voluntary licenses, to produce remdesivir for Europe, Asia and the developing world through at least 2022.
 The company is also negotiating long-term voluntary licenses with several generic drugmakers in India and Pakistan to produce remdesivir for developing countries.

-GILD Company Statement, May 5.
-Emphasis mine.
+- Company Statement, May 5 (Emphasis mine)

-A voluntary license is an authorization from a patent holder (GILD in this case) to others (usually generics companies) allowing them to make or import or distribute a patented drug, thus treating it like a generic, provided they agree to some terms.
+A voluntary license is an authorization from a patent holder (GILD, in this case) to others (usually generics companies) allowing them to make or import or distribute a patented drug, thus treating it like a generic, provided they agree to some terms.

-In an April 4 letter, GILD CEO Daniel O'Day noted that remdesivir is difficult to produce, raw materials are scare and the global capacity to make finished vials is limited (there are only so many companies who can make sterile drug products).
-GILD's confirmation and additional details regarding its efforts worldwide confirms that supply is constrained.
+In an April 4 letter, GILD CEO Daniel O'Day noted that remdesivir is difficult to produce, raw materials are scarce and the global capacity to make finished vials is limited (there are only so many companies that can make sterile drug products).
+GILD's confirmation and additional details regarding its efforts worldwide confirm that supply is constrained.
 Supply-constrained systems often justify price increases in response to increased demand.
-I don't think GILD is going to engage in any exploitative practices because the company has already shown its concern for the optics, making sure to avoid looking like profiteers with remdesivir.
+I don't think GILD is going to engage in any exploitative practices because the company has already shown its concern for the optics, making sure to avoid looking like a profiteer with remdesivir.
 On the other hand, I would suggest that those licenses will be pretty popular, with governments pressuring pharmaceutical manufacturers to obtain a license and get involved with producing remdesivir.
-Indeed many drug manufacturers in China and India are state-owned.
+Indeed, many drug manufacturers in China and India are state-owned.

 The company teaming up with other pharmaceutical manufacturers to meet demand is good news.
-Some of the first news we get on remdesivir revenues, might come from details of agreements with generic drug manufacturers.
-Those agreements might include something along the lines of a split on revenues, or something more complex.
+Some of the first news we get on remdesivir revenues might come from details of agreements with generic drug manufacturers.
+Those agreements might include something along the lines of a split in revenues, or something more complex.
 Some sort of numbers on revenues, even from a contract, is the beginning of GILD giving some numbers on how remdesivir will bring in money.
-Further, GILD setting up these licenses with manufacturers in the developing world may avoid a situation where one country decides to do what it has to do in order to meet demand, and go around GILD's patents.
+Further, GILD setting up these licenses with manufacturers in the developing world may avoid a situation where one country decides to do what it has to do in order to meet demand and go around GILD's patents.

 Conclusions

-GILD putting out a company statement, which was subsequently picked up by Reuters, of something we already knew about (check the April 4 letter above, GILD had already said it would have to team up with others) sends a message, in my opinion.
+GILD putting out a company statement, which was subsequently picked up by Reuters, of something we already knew about (check the April 4 letter above - GILD had already said it would have to team up with others) sends a message, in my opinion.
 It means GILD has listened.
 The company came under pressure, the market wanted details and GILD has at least provided something.
 I expect this to be the beginning of very open lines of communication on the details of the remdesivir business model analysts have been asking for, and I find myself more bullish on GILD.
-Earnings have passed and been digested, a round of updates on analyst ratings has come and gone, the stock is going to trade on news.
+Earnings have passed and been digested, a round of updates on analyst ratings has come and gone, and the stock is going to trade on news.
 The news for the rest of Q2'20 is filgotinib and remdesivir, particularly details on the business model.
 This initial piece of news may not be good for a huge rally, but it is a nice shift from "let's save the world," to "let's remember our shareholders too."

 Figure 2: Upcoming milestones.
-Source: GILD earnings call presentation.
+Source: GILD earnings call presentation

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.